kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 - Extend CRI to provide image pulling progress API that can be utilized by client tools (crictl pull), or machinery (kubelet pulling the image)
+- Extend existing PullImage api to support a duration timeout with no progress feature
 - Implement PoC / draft for CRI PullImageWithProgress call to runtime in Kubelet, hidden behind FeatureGate, disable by default